Every professional displayed on Counselling Directory has been independently

 Concessions may be available for students or those on benefits.

-Both my practices are easily accessible by tube and bus.
+My practice is easily accessible by tube and bus.

 Muswell Hill N10